ryanmphill/fixture-upper-server/README.md

 This API currently has one job, and one job only: convert standard JSON data into Django fixtures that can be used to seed a database.

-The API is mostly designed to be used with the [Fixture Upper Client](https://github.com/ryanmphill/fixture-upper) as a part [Fixture Upper App](https://fixture-upper.netlify.app/), but feel free to use it with Postman as well!
+The API is mostly designed to be used with the [Fixture Upper Client](https://github.com/ryanmphill/fixture-upper) as a part of the [Fixture Upper App](https://fixture-upper.netlify.app/), but feel free to use it with Postman as well!

 ![Postman Demo](./public/fixture-upper-postman-demo.gif)